mavlink/MAVSDK-docs/en/README.md

 The library can run on a vehicle-based companion computer or on a ground-based GCS or mobile device (these devices have significantly more processing power that an ordinary flight controller, enabling tasks like computer vision, obstacle avoidance, and route planning).

-Developers can extend the core C++ SDK using plugins in order to add any other required MAVLink API (for example, to integrate PX4 with custom cameras, gimbals, or other hardware over MAVLink).
+Developers can extend the core C++ SDK using plugins in order to add any other required MAVLink API (for example, to integrate a flight controller with custom cameras, gimbals, or other hardware over MAVLink).

 Cross-platform wrappers for the core library are actively being developed.
 These (primarily) use [gRPC](https://grpc.io/) and [Reactive Extensions](http://reactivex.io/).